Syiham11/sehat-212307/README.md

-# This project user Reactjs
+# This project use Reactjs

 ## Data fake .json